 Teachers in Ontario's French-language public school system to hold strike vote

-TORONTO - Teachers in Ontario's French-language public school system will be voting next month on whether to give their union a strike mandate after nearly a year and a half of bargaining.

-Union president Anne Vinet-Roy says the government is insisting on proposals "that will add to teachers' workloads and worsen the critical staff shortages" threatening the French-language education system.
+Union president Anne Vinet-Roy said the government is insisting on proposals "that will add to teachers' workloads and worsen the critical staff shortages" threatening the French-language education system.

 Strike votes have been set for Jan.
 24 to Jan.
 26.